Undivided Resources

 Regional Center or Medi-Cal might pay for diapers?!
 Yes!
 Most parents don’t know that specialized supplies prescribed by a doctor can be covered by public benefits as a payer of last resort — not only diapers but also incontinence supplies like mattress protectors, g-tube supplies, GPS devices for elopers, and much more.

-The Undivided app has separate guides for you to go through depending on whether you’re using Regional Center or Medi-Cal funding for supplies.
+The Undivided app has separate step-by-step guides for you to go through depending on whether you’re using Regional Center or Medi-Cal funding for supplies.

 Jen says, “This is a huge money saver for parents!
 Diapers are so expensive!”

 Regional Center’s Self-Determination Program is available for every child who is eligible for services under the Lanterman Act.
 We know it can be intimidating to get started and set everything up to take advantage of this program.
 An Undivided Navigator can walk you through how the whole process works, and we even have a list of Independent Facilitators you can interview if you are ready to jump in!
-In fact, we just had a live event on this exact subject.
+In fact, we previously had a live event on this exact subject.
 Check out the recap here in our resources library.

 As parents, we know we have rights to advocate for our children’s education, but it’s easy to feel intimidated by the professionals.
 Some parents do not feel confident in how to approach teachers and administrators without being adversarial.
 But remember: you are legally a member of the IEP team, and every decision must include you!